cdungca/document-classifier-final/README.md

 - Remove rows with null values.
 - Change all texts to lower case.
 - Remove stop words.
-Stop words are common words such as and, the, an, which provide little meaning in the document.
+Stop words are common words (e.g. and, the, etc.) which provide little meaning in the document.
 - Remove punctuation marks.
 - Perform tokenization.
 This process breaks down the full text into words.